yuwex/scratchcloud/docs/_sources/basic_tutorial.rst.txt

 The text that states ``'Your Password Here!'`` should be your actual password.
 The ``client.run`` method is the only blocking function in the library.

-If we hop over to the `project <https://scratch.mit.edu/projects/588579111/>`_ we connected to, click the cat, and change some variables, our scratchcloud client will print the changes!
+If we hop over to the `project <https://scratch.mit.edu/projects/588579111/>`_ we connected to, click the cat, and change some variables, our ScratchCloud client will print the changes!

 Setting Cloud Variables
 -----------------------